Parnell Baths: History

 Between 1926 and 1932, Tamaki Drive was constructed through Hobson Bay, closing off the baths from the sea.
 During this period, pipes were installed to better fill the baths with seawater, however the sanitation plant at Ōkahu Bay caused the water quality to worsen.
 This improved in 1939, when water purification plants were installed.
 From 1944, the Auckland Council began a land reclamation project on Point Resolution, in order to construct an access road to the baths.

 In 1954, the pools were renovated in a Lido style by Hungarian architect Tibor Donner, featuring a two-storey building to replace the changing sheds, and a mosaic by New Zealand artist James Turkington.
+Likely drawing inspiration from Henri Matisse's 'The Swimming Pool,' the mosaic consisted of two murals integrated onto the men's and women's changing rooms, depicting abstracted swimming figures of their respective genders.

 Between 2002 and 2003, the pools were upgraded after falling attendance in the 1990s, becoming a modern-style fitness centre.
+The 2002/3 upgrade of the building was led by Jane Matthews of Matthews and Matthews Architects, restoring the 1950s details and finishes, as well as integrating a redesigned ground floor cafe.
+The Matthews and Matthews upgrades won two awards in the 2003 Resene Colour Awards - the Commercial Exterior Award and the overall Grand Prix Award.

 For the facility's centenary in 2014, the book Parnell Baths: a Jewel in Auckland's Crown was commissioned by Parnell Heritage and the Waitematā Local Board, detailing the site's social history.

-After the effects of the 2023 North Island floods, the pools were closed due to cliff instability.
+After the effects of the 2023 Auckland Anniversary Weekend floods, the pools were closed due to cliff instability.